xamarin/mini-hacks/WindowsAzure/README.md

 * On the dashboard, click 'Manage Keys' and copy your Application and Master Keys to a text file.

-* Fire up Xamarin Studio and using the built-in Component Store (Project --> Get More Components), add the free Azure Mobile Services component to your project.
-(If you aren't working on an app at the moment, we recommend grabbing the [Tasky](http://docs.xamarin.com/samples/Tasky) sample app from Xamarin for this challenge.)
+* Fire up Xamarin Studio and select the iOS --> Universal --> Empty project.

+* Using the built-in Component Store (Project --> Get More Components), add the free Azure Mobile Services component to your project.

 * Copy over the following code into your AppDelegate.cs file to connect your Xamarin Studio project to the Mobile Service you created in the Windows Azure portal: